-- The first 200 metres from the shore are normally considered the swimming area, and on beaches where there are lifeguards the area is marked off with red buoys.
+- The first 200 metres from the shore, and the same distance from steep cliffs, are normally considered the swimming area, and on beaches where there are lifeguards the area is marked off with red buoys.

 - The safe depth limit (-1,60 metres) is marked off with white buoys.

-- Sailing and motor boats, as well as jet skis, can be used near the beach only along the special marked corridors, or by rowing in with the engine switched off; under no circumstances can they be moored within the 200 metres of the swimming area.
+- Sailing and motor boats, as well as jet skis, can be used near the beach only via the specially marked corridors, or by rowing in with the engine switched off; under no circumstances can they be moored within the 200 metres of the swimming area.

 - Due to ships and boats landing and mooring, swimming in the port is strictly forbidden, as is in the corridors for pleasure boats.

 - Underwater fishing with loaded weapons is forbidden within 500 metres from the shore.

 - All boats must have the necessary life saving equipment on board, according to type of sailing.